onurbagoren/Underwater_SLAM/README.md

 - The original dataset can be found from: https://cirs.udg.edu/caves-dataset/

 ## Acknowledgement
-Professor Maani Ghaffari and the instruction team of EECS 568 in winter 2022, whose code examples helped form the basis of this project.
+Professor Maani Ghaffari and the instruction team of ROB 530 in winter 2022, whose code examples helped form the basis of this project.